gurui7913/AC_PedestrianNavigationDecsionMakingSystem/README.md

     --output     outputs/predicted_heatmaps/
 ```

-**Status:** Architecture trains without error; MSE does not converge meaningfully with N=13 training images.
-Listed here for reproducibility of the architecture; a larger SVI–heatmap dataset is required for valid evaluation.
+**Status:** Architecture designed and implemented.
+Training was not completed within the project scope due to insufficient data (N=13 training images).
+Listed here for reproducibility of the architecture design; a larger SVI–heatmap dataset is required for valid evaluation.

 ---